tomkeays/lemoyne-pogo/README.md

 * `"use an item to evolve a pokemon"` is the reward for the research task

 Note: the name of the Pokemon doesn't need to be in quotes (and shouldn't be) since it is a single word.
 However, you have to quote the research task because it is a phrase.

-The research tasks involving Pokemon encounters don't tell you up front which Pokemon will be the reward.
-There are several sites that provide handy infographics with this information, including [LeekDuck](https://leekduck.com/research/), [The Silph Road](https://thesilphroad.com/research-tasks), [GamePress](https://pokemongo.gamepress.gg/research-tasks-list), etc. In addition, Tom maintains a spreadsheet of the current Pokemon encounter research tasks at [https://tinyurl.com/tk-field-research](https://tinyurl.com/tk-field-research)

 ![research-clock](https://user-images.githubusercontent.com/171037/56758500-cd48c680-6764-11e9-8634-63004d307010.png)